Resources

 When Is the Best Time to Refinance?

-How Do You Prepare for Refinancing?
+How to Prepare for Refinancing

 Preparation is more than just gathering documents.
 Here’s where the math sleuthing begins.
-Finding an easy to use online refinance calculator helps to keep the numbers in perspective.
+Finding an easy-to-use online refinance calculator helps to keep the numbers in perspective.

 After contacting possible lenders (compare multiple offers side by side to choose the best option), they will provide a loan estimate with the terms, projected monthly payments, closing costs, and other necessary fees.
 Save early to pay cash for the fees; this helps to lower the overall payment.